Adelaide Metro buses, trains and trams

 Real-time passenger information

-Real-time arrival information for buses, trains and trams, timetables and a journey planner are available online through the Adelaide Metro website.
+Real-time arrival information for buses, trains and trams, timetables and a journey planner are available online through the Adelaide Metro website or via the metroMATE smartphone app.
 Adelaide public transport information is also integrated into Google Maps.

 Free city trams and circle buses

-Adelaide Metro offers free public transport services within the city centre.
+Adelaide Metro offers some free public transport services within the city centre.

 Cycle and ride